ItsKieren/LANGUAGE_LEARN/README.md

     *   **HTML5:** Structure of the web page.
     *   **Tailwind CSS:** Utility-first CSS framework for styling.
     *   **PostCSS:** Tool for transforming CSS with JavaScript plugins.
-    *   *(Specific UI Framework like React, Vue, Svelte might be used - inferred from `.tsx` files if present, but not explicitly confirmed)*
-*   **Package Manager:**
-    *   **npm:** Used for managing project dependencies (indicated by `package-lock.json`).
 *   **Deployment:**
     *   **Vercel:** Platform for frontend deployment and hosting.

-## Resources & Credits

-*(This section requires your input - list any external APIs, specific fonts, icon sets, or data sources you used)*

-*   Example: Font - [Name of Font] from [Source URL]
-*   Example: Kanji Data - Sourced from [Data Source Name/URL]

 ## Planned Future Improvements

-*(This section requires your input - list features you intend to add)*
+*   Audio pronunciation for vocabulary.
+*   Sentence Breakdowns and more features that allow for improved interactability between user and page.

-*   Example: Interactive flashcards for Kanji and Vocabulary.
+*   Interactive flashcards for Kanji and Vocabulary.
-*   Example: Quizzes to test grammar and vocabulary knowledge.
+*   Quizzes to test grammar and vocabulary knowledge.
-*   Example: User accounts to track progress.
-*   Example: Audio pronunciation for vocabulary.

 ## Author